Hsiaohan-89/landmark-quiz/README.md

 </details>

-**Score** - A bug was deteced when click the correct and the incorrect answer the score number are not changed it. becasue was only use the function when the game finished and the result will calculated.
-After amend the code in checkAnswer ++ with the correctAnswer ++, and it worked fine.
+**Score** - A bug was detected when clicking the correct and incorrect answer the score number is not changed. because was only use the function when the game finishes and the result will be calculated.
+After amended the code in checkAnswer ++ with the correctAnswer ++, and it worked fine.

 **Landmark Image** - A bug was detected in the early stage, the image was not able to load when the game started.
 Only the frame showed when the user clicked the button.